10 Different Types of Fish with Big Foreheads

 9. Sperm Whales

-The largest-toothed predators, sperm whales are found all around the world.
+The largest-toothed predator, the sperm whale one of the animals with big noses found all around the world.
 They move throughout certain seasons in order to breed and feed.
 These enormous whales are distinguished by their enormous heads, which account for at least a third of the animal’s total body weight.
 Therefore, even when comparing comparably, no fish can match the forehead of a sperm.
-Two spermaceti organs, or oil-filled sacs, are located inside the large forehead.
+These strongest sea animals have two spermaceti organs, or oil-filled sacs, are located inside the large forehead.
 The daily mail reports that scientists believe male sperm whales utilize their broad foreheads to crush rivals in love and small ships.

 Also Read: 16 Amazing Aquatic Animals In The World